vendasta/setup-new-computer-script/README.md

 <br>

 **Keeping your tools up-to-date**\
-Homebrew can keep your commandline tools and languages up-to-date.
+Homebrew can keep your command-line tools and languages up-to-date.
 ```sh
 # List what needs to be updated
 brew update